CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 ﻿# UXTrace

 UXTrace is a uniformed tool to collect traces and logs in customer environment.
-You can collect all diagnostic traces below at the same time and flexibly.
+You can collect all diagnostic traces with single command line.

 # Supported Tools